Skip to main content

 Breadth and Depth of Education

-BYU–Hawaii language courses are designed for second-language learners, and thus first or native-language speakers are not eligible to take courses offered at BYU–Hawaii.
+BYU–Hawaii language courses are designed for second language learners, and thus first or native language speakers are not eligible to take courses offered on BYU–Hawaii campus.

 Holokai Requirements for Students Transferring with an Associate’s Degree

-Students who transfer with an associate's degree from an accredited college or university, not including an Associate of Applied Science, will be required to complete the following graduation requirements:
+Students who transfer with an Associate degree from an accredited college or university, not including Associate of Applied Science, will be required to complete the following graduation requirements:

 • STDEV 100R (should be taken within the first three semesters at BYUH)